thornxyz/rest_cpp/README.md

 # C++ REST API with PostgreSQL

-A simple REST API built with C++ using the Crow framework and PostgreSQL database.
-This application provides endpoints for user management with CRUD operations.
+A simple REST API server built with C++ using the Crow web framework and PostgreSQL database.
+Demonstrates CRUD operations, featuring a web interface.

 ## Prerequisites